jvondermarck/dinosaur-exploder/README.md

 > You should not need to download [Java FX](https://openjfx.io/openjfx-docs/#introduction) and FXGL on your local computer because it should be downloaded when syncing the Maven project.

-- To install our project locally, `fork` our repository, and in an empty directory, type the following command to `clone` your fork :
+- To install the project locally, [`fork` our repository](https://github.com/jvondermarck/dinosaur-exploder/fork), and in an empty directory, type the following command to `clone` your fork :

 ```console
 $> git clone git@github.com: <user>/dinosaur-exploder.git
 ```

+- Make sure to sync the Maven project in your IDE (you could use IntelliJ IDEA)

+- Run the game :
+  - On your IDE : hit play on your IDE and select the `com.dinosaur.dinosaurexploder.DinosaurApp` target where it contains the main.
+  - With an executable : generate a `jar` file with the command `mvn package` and then `java -jar target/dinosaur-exploder-1.0.jar`
+  - On the web : run the command `mvn jpro:run` and the game should be available at `http://localhost:8080/`

 # 🎮 How to Play